Bil Keane: Career

 Keane served in the U.S. Army from 1942 to 1945, during which he drew for Yank and created the feature "At Ease with the Japanese" for the Pacific edition of Stars and Stripes.

-From 1946 to 1959 Keane worked as a staff artist for the Philadelphia Bulletin, where he launched his first regular comic strip Silly Philly.
+From 1946 to 1959, Keane worked as a staff artist for the Philadelphia Bulletin, where he launched his first regular comic strip Silly Philly.
 His first syndicated strip, Channel Chuckles, a series of jokes about television, premiered in 1954 and ran until 1977.
 In 1959, the Keane family moved to Paradise Valley, Arizona.
 Keane's daily newspaper panel The Family Circus premiered on February 29, 1960.
 He was president of the National Cartoonists Society from 1981 to 1983 and was the master of ceremonies at the Society's annual awards banquet for 16 years.

 From 1981 to 1983, Keane published the gag strip Eggheads in collaboration with his son Jeff, who now draws and writes The Family Circus.
 Like his father, Jeff Keane has been president of the National Cartoonists Society, serving four years thereat.

 Personal life

-While stationed in Australia he met Thelma "Thel" Carne.
+While stationed in Australia, Keane met Thelma "Thel" Carne.
 They were married in Brisbane, Queensland, in 1948 and settled in Roslyn, Pennsylvania.
 They had five children: Gayle, Neal, Glen, Christopher and Jeff.
 Glen is an animator and has drawn much notice for his work for Walt Disney Animation Studios.
 Jeff is a cartoonist and took over his father's comic strip upon the latter's death.
 Thel, the inspiration for Mommy in The Family Circus, died on May 23, 2008, from complications of Alzheimer's disease.

 Keane and his wife owned a second residence in Laguna Beach, California.

 Bil Keane died on November 8, 2011, at his home in Paradise Valley, Arizona, near Phoenix, at age 89.
 The cause of death was given as congestive heart failure.
 A Catholic, he was buried beside his wife in the Holy Redeemer Cemetery of Phoenix, Arizona.

 Awards

 Keane received the National Cartoonists Society's Award for Best Syndicated Panel four times, in 1967, 1971, 1973 and 1974.
 In 1981, he was awarded the Inkpot Award.
 In 1982, he was named the Society's Cartoonist of the Year and received the Reuben Award, the Society's top honor.
 That year he also received the Elzie Segar Award for his unique contribution to the cartooning profession.

 In 1998, Keane became the tenth recipient of the Arizona Heritage Award, joining—among others—Barry Goldwater, Sandra Day O'Connor, Mo Udall and Erma Bombeck.
-In 2002 Keane was honored with the Silver T-Square Award from the National Cartoonist Society for "outstanding dedication" to the Society and the cartooning profession.
+In 2002, Keane was honored with the Silver T-Square Award from the National Cartoonist Society for "outstanding dedication" to the Society and the cartooning profession.
 In 2008, he received the Sergio Award from the Comic Art Professional Society.